arockenberger/zotero_workshop/beginner_module.md

 g.
 Once you are registered (or later: logged in), Zotero welcomes you with a landing page like this
 ![Zotero.org landing page](/images/snapshot_zotero_landingpage.png)
 h.
 We want to run Zotero on our own machines, so lets click on the big red button in the middle that says `Download`!
 i.
 Zotero will automatically identify your Operating System (OS) and propose the latest stable version for you to download.
-If you are u
+If you are unsure if this is the correct OS or you want an earlier version of Zotero, you can manually select the OS or version 4.0 of Zotero.
+(Zotero supports standalone versions for all common platforms like Mac, Windows as well as Linux.)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTE2MzAyMywtMTkwOTUzNzYzNF19
+eyJoaXN0b3J5IjpbLTg4MTAwNTUwNSwtMTkwOTUzNzYzNF19
 -->